euphoricpoptarts/PennsylvaniaGPUGraphClustering/README.md

 GPU programs (pLouvain, pLeiden, pLeiden+, v-Louvain, GALA, cugraph Louvain/Leiden) are run on an Nvidia B200 GPU.
 CPU programs (GVE-Louvain/Leiden, Networkit Louvain/Leiden) are run on an AMD Ryzen 9950x3D CPU.

-Tests are ran on a set of 57 large graphs commonly used for comparison of graph clustering and partitioning methods.
+Tests are run on a set of 57 large graphs commonly used for comparison of graph clustering and partitioning methods.
 https://scholarsphere.psu.edu/resources/cc9dcf42-f5eb-42f1-80ec-5d50a402fc22

 ### Runtime Comparison